colin1806/vim-pretty/README.md

 Operating Instruction

     Open vim in project root dir，press F2 and ctrl-left to use file tree.
-Press F5 to update index when open C/C++ project first time.

 Function Key